hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-mattar-paneer.md

 * Start boiling the rice.
 * Very roughly chop onions, garlic and ginger.
 No need to peel the ginger.
-* Place onions, garlic and ginger into a bowl and add all the dry ground spices (garam masala, chilli, black pepper, salt, cumin, turmeric, cinnamon and cloves).
+* Place them into a bowl and add all the dry spices (garam masala, chilli, black pepper, salt, cumin, turmeric, cinnamon and cloves).
 Hand blender this into paste.
 * In a heavy bottom pot, heat a bit of coconut oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
-Don't let it stick to the bottom of the pot.
-* Add tomato paste and jaggery and fry for another couple of minutes.
+* Meanwhile, quickly handblender the contents of the tomato can, if it is not already in the pulp format.
-* Hand blender the contents of the tomato can and add that to the pot.
-Wash the can with a bit of water and add that to the pot.
+* Add tomato paste to the pot and stir for 1min.
+Add the contents of the tomato can.
+Refill the can with water and add it in.
+Add in jaggery.
 Cook for about 20min.
-* Heat a non-stick pan with coconut oil.
+* Meanwhile, heat a non-stick pan with coconut oil.
 Cube the paneer and fry it until golden on most sides.
-* Taste the curry base and adjust salt and spiciness levels.
+* Taste the curry - make sure there is no hint of raw onions or raw tomatoes.
+Adjust salt, acidity, spice and sweetness levels by adding salt, some acidity, chilli powder and jaggery respectively.
-* Once the tomato and onion flavours taste cooked, add paneer and frozen peas and wait for the temperature to come back up.
+* Once it tastes good, add paneer and frozen peas and wait for the temperature to come back up.
 * Add cream and wait for the temperature to come back up.
 * Serve with rice.